 2/Lt.
 William Neville Broadbent Bury

 He sailed with the Battalion to France, arriving on March 11, 1917.
 On May 6 he left for a course of instruction at Foucaucourt where he remained for 39 days and around 10 days after rejoining the Battalion reported sick to hospital where he remained for 8 days.
 He was awarded 11 days home leave in the UK from July 17-28th and a month after his return was attached to the 42nd Divisional Depot Battalion.
 On November 28, 1917 he was seconded to the Tank Corps.
 He was appointed acting Captain while commanding a tank section on December 11, 1917 and was made temporary Captain on October 19, 1918.
-Transferring to the unemployed list on January 24, 1919 he resigned his commission sometime later retaining the rank of Captain.
+Transferring to the unemployed list on January 24, 1919 he resigned his commission sometime later, retaining the rank of Captain.

-After the war he went into business with his father and brother-in-law, Robert Edgar Stephenson, and they formed the partnership Joshua Bury, Son and Stephenson, Land Surveyors.
-William retired from the business on April 1, 1935 and retired to Bournemouth.
-His father died suddenly 4 months later.
-While in Bournemouth he married Mary E. Brooker and they were living there when war broke out in 1939.
-As a Captain in the Territorial Army Reserve of Officers he was mobilized as a Captain in the Manchester Regiment.
+During the interwar years he became a Fellow of the Chartered Surveyor Institution but eventually retired from the business on April 1, 1935 and moved to Bournemouth.
+His father died suddenly four months later.
+While in Bournemouth, he married Mary E. Brooker and they were living there when war broke out in 1939.
+As a Captain in the Territorial Army Reserve of Officers he submitted an ‘Application for Registration in the Army Officers’ Emergency Reserve for Re-Employment in, or Appointment to, an Emergency Commission in His Majesty’s Land Forces’.
+His application was accepted and he was duly mobilised as a Captain in the Manchester Regiment.
 He only served for a short period and, having reached the age limit, retired and retained his rank on November 2, 1940.

 Captain William Neville Broadbent Bury died in October 1971.
 He was 81 years old.